devmonte/net-core-exercises/README.md

 - Inject interface IConfiguration to scaffolded Controller
 - Read from configuration file and return value as an response to Controller's action.
 - Add another COntroller's action that will return value from configuration file depends on Environment!

-06_Configuration
+- Read from Env variables

+07_Configuration
 Create WebAPI project using `dotnet new webapi` command.
 Add fallowing changes to the app:
-- Inject interface IConfiguration to scaffolded Controller
+- Add separate json file with some data in it,
-- Add custom config file
+- Add json file to App Configuration,
-- Bind custom config file to class during app startup
+- Bind data from json file to class using Configure method in Startup class,
-- Consume data from custom config using binded class in Controller's action
+- Use binded class in COntroller by injectin IOptionsMOnitor<T> interface